 Junior Achievement of Southwest New England

 The Treasurer's Office collaborates with Junior Achievement of Southwest New England, to support programs for students on business, economics, entrepreneurship career development and financial literacy.
-For information or materials, contact Lou Golden, Junior Achievement of Southwest New England, Inc. at (860) 525-4510, https://www.juniorachievement.org/web/ja-swne/.
+For information or materials, visit Junior Achievement.

 Money Smart for Young Adults

-The FDIC's Money Smart for Young Adults curriculum helps youth ages 12 20 learn the basics of handling their money and finances.
+The FDIC's Money Smart for Young Adults resources help youth ages 12-20 learn the basics of handling their money and finances.
 The curriculum is free and is aligned with state education standards.
-The eight modules are available on CD at www.fdic.gov/moneysmart and cover banking, checking accounts, paying for college and setting financial goals.
-For information on using the curriculum in your community, visit www.fdic.gov.

 National Endowment for Financial Education